+The primary cause of mesothelioma is asbestos exposure.
 Since the early 1940s, millions of American workers have been exposed to hazardous asbestos dust.
-High risk groups included shipyard workers, railroad workers, producers of asbestos products, workers in asbestos mines and mills and those working in the heating and construction industries.
+High-risk groups included shipyard workers, railroad workers, producers of asbestos products, workers in asbestos mines and mills and those working in the heating and construction industries.

 Standards in relation to asbestos are far stricter now than in the past.
 U.S. Occupational Safety and Health Administration (OSHA) sets strict limits for acceptable levels of asbestos exposure in the workplace.
 Wearing personal protective equipment lowers the risk of exposure.
 Family members of those who are exposed to asbestos also face an elevated risk of developing mesothelioma.